YaoYinYing/RosettaPy/README.md

 ## Acknowledgements

 - **Rosetta Commons**: The Rosetta software suite for the computational modeling and analysis of protein structures.
-- **CIs, formatters, checkers and Hooks** that save my life and make this tool improved.
+- **CIs, formatters, checkers and hooks** that save my life and make this tool improved.
+- **ChatGPT, Tongyi Lingma and DeepSource Autofix™ AI** for the documentation, code improvements, test cases and code revisions.

 ## Contact